ProtoMIL: Multiple Instance Learning with Prototypical Parts for Whole-Slide Image Classification: ProtoMIL

-\paragraph{Regularization.} As we already mentioned in Section~\ref{sec:intro}, the instances responsible for the positive label of a bag are concealed and underrepresented.
-As a result, training ProtoMIL without additional regularizations can result in a prototype layer containing only negative prototypes.
-Hence, to prevent this, we introduce a novel regularization technique that encourages the model to derive prototypes from the instances responsible for the positive label of a bag.
+\paragraph{Regularization.} In MIL, the instances responsible for the positive label of a bag are underrepresented.
+Hence, training ProtoMIL without additional regularizations can result in a prototype layer with only prototypes of a negative class.
+That is why we introduce a novel regularization technique that encourages the model to derive positive prototypes.
+For this purpose, we introduce the loss function composed of three components